aws-samples/aws-virtual-participant-framework-for-rtc/virtual-participant-orchestrator-for-zoom-meeting/README.md

 ## Important

-* As an AWS best practice, follow the principle of least privilege, and only grant permissions required to perform a task in any shared AWS account, one holding sensitive data or tied to a production system.
+* As an AWS best practice, follow the principle of least privilege, and only grant permissions required to perform a task in any AWS account that is shared with other users, holding sensitive data, and/or tied to a production system.
 For more information, see [Grant least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) in the *AWS Identity and Access Management User Guide*.
-This sample solution in its current form is intended for sandbox dev/test environments and requires the AWS CLI user to have `AdministratorAccess`.
+This sample solution is intended for sandbox dev/test environments and requires the AWS account user to have `AdministratorAccess` privillage.
-* This code has not been tested in all AWS Regions, only us-east-1.
+* The solution deployment has not been tested in all AWS Regions, only us-east-1.
 Some dependant AWS services are available only in specific AWS Regions.
 For more information, see the [AWS Regional Services List](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) on the AWS website.
 This sample solution is expected to function in any AWS Region where Amazon Kinesis Video Stream is available.
 * Running this code will likely result in charges to your AWS account.
-* If you are new to AWS, first follow [this tutorial](https://aws.amazon.com/getting-started/guides/setup-environment/) to get started with your AWS Account
+* If you are new to AWS, first follow [this tutorial](https://aws.amazon.com/getting-started/guides/setup-environment/) to get started.

 ## Setup